Structural Engineering Insight for Architects

 -

-Even before natural disasters, structural engineers work to reduce risk by assessing buildings and infrastructure in high-wind or seismic risk areas and recommending retrofitting or strengthening measures to improve safety and reduce damage.
-Researchers and committees of structural engineers may also work together to develop amendments to building codes, creating advanced guidelines for design that consider these forces of nature.
+Even before natural disasters, structural engineers can work to reduce risk by assessing buildings and infrastructure in high-wind or seismic risk areas, to recommend retrofitting or strengthening measures to improve safety and reduce potential damage.